What do we mean by an internal working model?

 - a model of the self as effective when interacting with others

 It is this mental representation that guides future social and emotional behaviour, as the child’s internal working model guides their responsiveness to others in general.
+The primary caregiver, the attachment figure is key to developing a sense of being securely attached, to having a secure base.

 Attachment theory or drive theory?

 John Bowlby is one of several psychoanalysts whose work took them away from Sigmund Feud’s original drive theory psychoanalytic project.
-Like Freud, Bowlby viewed developments in early childhood as being of particular significance for our on-going development, but Bowlby places a theory of attachment before a theory of drives or instincts.
+Like Freud, Bowlby viewed developments in early childhood as being of particular significance for our on-going development, for our future relationships, but Bowlby places a theory of attachment before a theory of drives or instincts.
 Bowlby, along with other analysts considered our real relationships with people, not just our fantasies and repressed instincts as of central importance in our development.
 Bowlby’s attachment theory has been influential and successful in the UK and is widely valued and referred to particularly within psychology because it enables people to understand how they tend to attach to other people.
 Ideas of attachment theory have entered into everyday language.

 Bowlby’s is an evolutionary model, he views the child, as it were, as biologically pre-programmed to form attachments with others in order to help them survive.
 This is different to Freud’s early theories in which there is thought to be no fixed relationship between the infant and its objects (or care givers).